 Use your observation skills and common sense on this one.

-If you observe that the client is a High S personality, and is constantly bringing up her spouse, that means 2 things:
+If you observe that the client is a High S (conflict-averse) personality, and is constantly bringing up his or her spouse, that means 2 things:

 When this happens, you must use your experience and training to determine if this will be an opportunity that will require both of them present.

-Your goal is to determine if you are dealing with a “smokescreen” or a real objection / condition.
+Your goal is to determine if you are dealing with a “smokescreen” or a genuine objection/condition.
 With a smokescreen, we need to isolate the truth.
-With an objection, or condition, we need to take the appropriate objection handling steps.
+With an objection or condition, we need to take the appropriate objection handling steps.
 Let’s take a look at the scripts below:

 Client: “I need to talk to my spouse.”